Cyprian and Justina

-Saints Cyprian and Justina are honored in the Catholic Church, Eastern Orthodox Church and Oriental Orthodoxy as Christians of Antioch, who in 304, during the Diocletianic Persecution, suffered martyrdom at Nicomedia (modern-day İzmit, Turkey) on September 26.
+Saints Cyprian and Justina (Greek: Κυπριανός & Ίουστίνη) are honored in the Catholic Church, Eastern Orthodox Church and Oriental Orthodoxy as Christians of Antioch, who in 304, during the Diocletianic Persecution, suffered martyrdom at Nicomedia (modern-day İzmit, Turkey) on September 26.
 According to Roman Catholic sources, no Bishop of Antioch bore the name of Cyprian.

+The historian of religion Gilles Quispel has argued that the story of Cyprian is a prototype of the Faust story.

 Origin

 The story must have arisen as early as the 4th century, as it is mentioned by both St. Gregory Nazianzen and Prudentius; both, nevertheless, have conflated Cyprian with St. Cyprian of Carthage, a mistake often repeated.
-The attempt has been made to find in Cyprian a mystical prototype of the Faustian legend.
 The legend is given in Greek and Latin in Acta SS.
 September, VII.
 Ancient Syriac and Ethiopic versions of it have been published.
 Their story is told in the Golden Legend.

 The outline of the legend or allegory is found with diffuse descriptions and dialogues in the unreliable Symeon Metaphrastes and was made the subject of a poem by Empress Aelia Eudocia.